amsks/amsks.github.io/_site/README.md

 ### About Me
-- I am a Master student in the [EIT Digital Master's course in Autonomous systems](https://masterschool.eitdigital.eu/programmes/aus/), working towards a specialization at the intersection of Robotics and Reinforcement Learning.
-I have previously worked in various fields in hardware and software, and on projects that range from cognitive radios to RTOS stacks, and now I aim to combine them and become a researcher in the field of Robotics and AI.
-I'm always up for collaborating on interesting projects.
+- I am a Master student in the [EIT Digital Master's course in Autonomous systems](https://masterschool.eitdigital.eu/programmes/aus/).
+I am interested in exploring how systems infer patterns from empirical data and training them to learn a wide variety of skills from low-volume datasets.
+What excites me the most is the extent to which we can learn about our intelligence through the endeavor of creating one.
+I am currently working towards a specialization in Robotics and Reinforcement Learning.

 - **Fun Fact :** I am a musician - multiinstrumentalist and singer - and can sing in around 8 languages so far.
 Checkout some of my song covers on my [instagram page](https://www.instagram.com/melodic.musings/)